Alexander-Barth/FluidSimDemo-WebAssembly/README.md

 wasm-ld --no-entry --export-all -o test_add.wasm test_add.o
 ```

-To test the WASM binary, it is convinient to use `node`.
-The code can be executed by runnning:
+To test the WASM binary, it is convenient to use `node`.
+The code can be executed by running:

 ```bash
 node test_add_node.js